 Megan: (whacks spider) There.
 Ya happy?

-Mr. Evers: No, I'm not happy!
-I'm trying to show Michael how important it is to whack your own spiders!
+Jim: No, I'm not happy!
+I was trying to make a point to Michael about how important it is to whack your own spiders!

 In a slightly bizarre combination of funny and nightmare inducing,